google-developer-training/pwa-training-labs/indexed-db-lab/README.md

-# Adding offline
-This lab will walk you through how to add offline capabilities to an existing application.
+## IndexedDB

+In this lab you learn the basics of working with the IndexedDB API using the IndexedDB Promised library.
+It covers the how to create object stores and indexes, how to use the CRUD operations, and how to retrieve all of the data.

-## Getting started
+### Getting started
-Once you've cloned the repo, checkout the starting branch:

-`$ git checkout app`
+Clone the repository and navigate to **indexed-db-lab/app**.

-Start a local server in the project directory and navigate to the appropriate local host port (e.g. http://localhost:8000/).
+Start a local web server at the app base directory.
+Then, open your browser and navigate to the appropriate local host port (for example, http://localhost:8080/).

-## Note

-Some contents from Responsive Blog Sample - Copyright Sam Dutton 2016

 ## License